Tremper Longman III, The Book of Ecclesiastes, 2nd ed. (NICOT)

 The commentary proceeds verse by verse, although for longer psalms, groups of verses are treated together.
 Almost every verse of Psalm 119 has a brief comment!
 Transliterated Hebrew appears throughout the commentary.
 Marlowe only occasionally refers to secondary literature.
 Sometimes he compares major English translations, but there is little comment on Hebrew syntax in the commentary.
 Marlowe occasionally mentions variants from the MT.
 Following the exegesis of the Psalm is a short theological focus summarizing the Psalm, often with a larger canonical interest.

-Each chapter ends with a few discussion questions.
+Each chapter concludes with a set of discussion questions.

-As with other Kerux commentaries, the book contains frequent sidebars on issues found in the Psalm.
+Like other Kerux commentaries, the book includes frequent sidebars on issues found in the Psalm.
 For example, the Ruler of Tyre (Psalm 37:18), Holiness (Psalm 111), and Meditation (both Psalms 1 and 119).
-A feature of this commentary summarizes the preaching passages (13-22).
+A key feature of this commentary is the summary of the preaching passages (13-22).
 This is the same material found at the beginning of each chapter, but it is helpful to see all the exegetical ideas and preaching ideas in one place.
 This will assist a pastor preparing a short sermon series on the Wisdom Psalms.
 The ratio of exegesis to preaching is about 2-1.

 Conclusion.
 The goal of the Kerux series is to provide solid exegesis from leading scholars and teaching ideas for pastors.
 This volume achieves the goal of solid exposition of the text, and it offers help for pastors preparing sermons on these Psalms.
-I am curious if the next two volumes will cover the rest of the Psalter since there are quite a few Wisdom Psalms not included in this volume.
+I am curious whether the next two volumes will cover the remaining Psalms, as there are several Wisdom Psalms not included in this volume.
 Perhaps a volume of Messianic Psalms would be a popular addition to this series.

 NB: Thanks to Kregel for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.